FREQUENTLY ASKED QUESTIONS

 Do You Offer a Trial Lesson?

 Not only do we offer a trial lesson, we offer a trial period!
-The calendar month that you are signed up for is a trial period.
-This means that if you are unhappy with our lessons at any time during that period, we will refund you the remainder of the tuition paid for that first month.
+The period left in the first month that you are signed up for is a trial period, lasting anywhere between 1-4 weeks.
+This means that if you are unhappy with our lessons at any time during that period, we will refund you the remainder of the tuition paid up until the 1st of the next month.

 Are Your Teachers Background Checked?